rafael-figueiredo-alves/DotEnv4Delphi/README.md

   #### Values

   Values are to the right of the equals sign.
 They may be quoted.
-Using single quotes will prevent variables from being interpolated.
+Using single or double quotes will prevent variables from being interpolated.

   ```batch
   SIMPLE=xyz123